adityachivu/DCEL/README.md

 # cgalgo
 My Computational Geometry algorithms API.
-Visit [this page](https://adityachivu.github.io/blog/2016/06/13/cgalgo-c++) for a more verbose treatment of the API.
+Visit [this page](https://adityachivu.github.io/blog/2016/06/13/cgalgo-c++) for a verbose documentation.

 # Downloading and using the library